-- The level of THC and CBD neededFinal thoughts: Are autoflower seeds feminized?Autoflower cannabis seeds are gaining traction, with the number of challenges fast diminishing.
-Modern strains can produce high yields as well as THC and CBD content.
+- The level of cannabinoids neededFinal thoughts: Are autoflower seeds feminized?Autoflower cannabis seeds are gaining traction, with the number of challenges fast diminishing.
+Modern strains can produce high yields as well as cannabinoid content.
 With feminization, growers no longer have to worry about the emergence of males, which may pollinate their female counterparts, resulting in lower yields.

 About Greenpoint Seeds

 Greenpoint Seeds is an online cannabis seed bank based in the US.
 We provide high-quality cannabis seeds to our clients from anywhere in the US.
 If you have any queries concerning autoflower or any other type of cannabis seeds, please contact us.
 Got any reaction?
 Leave a comment in the box below.